darknetj/docker/aerogear-unifiedpush-dev/README.md

 Follow the [instructions](http://docs.docker.com/installation/)

-## Building the image

-`docker build -t abstractj/unifiedpush-dev .`

 ## Running the image

 `docker run -it -p 8080:8080 -p 9090:9090 abstractj/unifiedpush-dev`

+## Building the image (alternative)

+Clone the repo and build yourself:

+`docker build -t abstractj/unifiedpush-dev .`

 ## Accessing it